S2-group/ICSME-2020-replication-package/README.md

 # 30MHz case study in web performance – Replication package

 This repository contains the replication package and dataset of the 30MHz case study on web performance.
+Using this repo, one can generate performance benchmark results for any web page, or replicate the results of the case study, as well as its statistical analysis.

 This study has been designed, developed, and reported by the following investigators: